openstack-archive/group-based-policy-specs/specs/newton/address-scope-subnet-pool-mapping.rst

 The current mapping of GBP l3_policy to a list of Neutron routers will be augmented with the mapping to a Neutron address_scope (one each for IPv4 and IPv6) and subnetpools.
-This spec attempts to lay the foundation for the use of IPv6, and dual-stack (both IPv4 and IPv6) in the l3_policy.
-The API and DB model constructs to support this are being addressed in this spec.
-The details for IPv6 implementation are not addresed in this spec and will be laid out in a forthcoming complementary spec.
+This spec attempts to lay the foundation for the use of IPv6 and dual-stack (both IPv4 and IPv6) in the l3_policy.
+The API and DB model constructs to support this are addressed in this spec.

+The ip_version attribute of GBP's l3_policy is extended to allow specifying dual-stack support.
+Currently allowed values for ip_version are 4 for IPv4 and 6 for IPv6.
+Either 46 or 64 may now be used to indicate dual-stack support.

-For each address family (IPv4 and/or IPv6) the l3_policy supports, there will
+For each address family (IPv4 and/or IPv6) supported by an l3_policy, there
-be a 1-1 mapping between GBP l3_policy and the Neutron address_scope, and 1-many mapping between GBP l3_policy and Neutron subnetpools.
+will be a 1-1 mapping between GBP l3_policy and the Neutron address_scope, and a 1-many mapping between GBP l3_policy and Neutron subnetpools.
 The 1-many mapping allows for use cases where the l3_policy (and address_scope) is shared across tenants, while the subnetpool is created per tenant and not shared.

-The subnetpools that are explicitly associated with the l3_policy, need to belong to the same address_scope that is associated with that l3_policy.
+Within an address family, the subnetpools that are explicitly associated with the l3_policy must all belong to the same address_scope.
 GBP will allocate subnets only from the subnetpools that are associated with the corresponding l3_policy.
 The list of subnets associated with the l3_policy can be updated by adding or removing subnetpools (subnetpools which are currently being used cannot be removed).

+The implicit subnetpools extension is used to control the desired behavior when an implicit workflow is used with L3 policies [#]_.
+Implicit subnetpools are only used when the ip_version requests a given address family (IPv4 or IPv6) and the user hasn't explicitly provided a subnetpool and/or address scope for that address family.
+The existing implicit subnetpool semantics must be amended to account for a subnetpool per address family:
+- Only one implicit subnetpool *per address family* can exist *per tenant* (if not shared)
+- Only one shared implicit subnetpool *per address family* can exist in the whole system.
+This doesn't affect private implicit subnetpools

+Two properties of address scopes are address namespace and routability.
+Address namespace simply means that addresses are guaranteed to be unique within an address scope.
+Routability means that neutron routers may only forward between interfaces that have subnets which were allocated from subnetpools with the same address scope (note: forwarding is still possible via NAT when they aren't in the same scope).
+It's worth pointing out that since address scopes can span an l3_policy, the address uniqueness is applied across the l3_policies, but routability is only applied within each l3_policy (because neutron routers are tied to a single l3_policy)..

 Let's consider the various combinations that are possible based on the choice of implicit and explicit arguments.

 #.
 A l3_policy is created with an ip_pool, ip_version, and
    subnet_prefix_length but no address_scope or subnetpool(s) are provided.
-In
+   There are two possibilities in this scenario:
+     *  An implicit subnetpool exists for the given ip_version In this case the implicit subnetpool and its address scope are associated witht he l3_policy.
-   this case an address_scope with the address family of the ip_version will be created implicitly, and a subnetpool with the ip_pool CIDR will be created in that address_scope.
-If the l3_policy is shared, the implcitily create address_scope and subnetpool will also be shared.
+     *  An implicit subnetpool does not exist for the given ip_version In this case an address_scope with the address family of the ip_version will be created, and a subnetpool with the ip_pool CIDR will be created in that address_scope.
+   In both cases, if the l3_policy is shared, the implcitily created address_scope and subnetpool will also be shared.
 The ip_version of the l3_policy will be used for the address_scope and the subnetpool.
 The default_prefixlen, will be set to the subnet_prefix_length of the l3_policy.
-   (The min_prefixlen, and max_prefixlen of the subnetpool will default to 8 and 32 as defined in Neutron.)
+   (for IPv4, the min_prefixlen and max_prefixlen of the subnetpool will default to 8 and 32, respectively, as defined in Neutron.
+For IPv6, the min_prefixlen and max_prefixlen of the subnetpool will default to 64 and ? respectively, as defined in Neutron).

 #.
 A l3_policy is created with an ip_pool, ip_version, subnet_prefix_length,
    and address_scope, but no subnetpools are provided.
 In this case the